 Run by the Hornsby Model Engineers’ Co-operative, Galston Valley Railway is an amazing and unique experience, particularly if you have a train fanatic in the family!
 It’s a miniature railway with a main line length of about 1km running through a picturesque bush setting, with a mix of steam and diesel trains.
 And it’s right here in the outer Hills, although you’d never know from simply driving past!

 The railway has been there for many a year and it’s lovely to see grown enthusiasts indulging their passion.
-(Note, if John is manning the ticket booth, be prepared for a little light-hearted flirting!
-He’s looking for a bed warmer and has been inspired by Rupert Murdoch’s recent engagement it seems.
-Good for you John!).
 It’s a great little outing, particularly with the grandparents or similar who might even recall it from many moons ago.
 We spoke to one lady who remembers taking her now 30 year old daughter when she was a little girl.

-Entry for adults is $7.50 and kids enter for free.
-Then it’s $2.50 per train ride for both adults and children.
-It operates on the second Sunday of every month, opening at 9.30 with rides commencing from 10am, and closing at 3pm.
+Entry for adults is $10 and kids enter for free.
+Then it’s $3.50 per train ride for both adults and children.
+EFTPOS is available for entry and rides.
+It operates on the second Sunday of every month, opening at 9.30am with rides commencing from 10am, and closing at 3pm.
 However, it won’t run if there’s steady rain in Galston on the day.
-You can call them to check though.
+You can check their Facebook page for any updates.
 Importantly, all train riders must wear enclosed shoes.
 And definitely take hats and sunscreen if it’s a hot day.

 Galston Valley Railway